-Polluted outdoor air contributes to poor air quality indoors
+Polluted outdoor air contributes to poor air quality inside classrooms

 As in many German cities, the air quality in Berlin is worse than the levels necessary to protect health.
-The annual EU standard for NO_2 has been exceeded year after year and PM{10} standards have not been complied with since 200919.
-The city authority is currently considering which further measures are needed for the city's air quality action plan to reduce pollution20 and will likely decide on a new clean air plan at the end on July 2019.
+The annual EU standard for NO2 has been exceeded year after year and PM10 standards have not been complied with since 200919.
+After being convicted by the Berlin administrative court, the city authority has decided on a new clean air plan at the end of July 2019 with a focus on reducing NO{2'} including driving bans for diesel vehicles in eight road sections20.
 While there has been success in cutting air pollution from industry, energy and heat generation, transport is now the main polluting sector.
 Berlin has introduced a low emission zone and provides incentives for sustainable transport modes21.